ocaml/dune/doc/concepts/package-spec.rst

 In order to attach a library to a package, merely add a ``public_name`` field to your library.
 This is the name that external users of your libraries must use in order to refer to it.
-Dune requires that the public name of a library is either the name of the package it is part of or start with the package name followed by a dot character.
+Dune requires that a library’s public name is either the name of the package it is part of or start with the package name followed by a dot character.